Trivia-Crossroads/triviacrossroads/README.md

 ![XKCD comic The Cloud](http://imgs.xkcd.com/comics/the_cloud.png)

-Users looking for team members can filter the list by availability (neighborhood or day) or specialty.
+Users looking for team members can filter the list by availability (neighborhood or day) *-or-* specialty.

 Since user profiles are stored in the cloud, the data persists across time and space. :boom: